What counselling can help with:

 work-related stress and distress

-workload, work-life balance, bullying, threat of job loss. dissatisfaction
+workload, work-life balance, bullying, threat of job loss, dissatisfaction, exploring decision-making for changes in direction

 long term health conditions